-The question of I'm doing Whole30 "Do I Need to Start Over" comes up a lot with Whole30iers, even though the rules are very clear.
+The question of I'm doing Whole30 "Do I Need to Start Over" comes up quite frequently with Whole30iers, even though the rules are very clear.

 Maybe it's because people find it so hard to accept that they have broken a "golden rule".
 They automatically try to justify their error by confessing in the hopes that someone will say "it's ok", just carry on.

-If you don't know what Whole30 is, you can read more about Whole30 by following my series about Whole30 or reading this post first.
+If you don't know what Whole30 is, you can read more about Whole30 by following my series about Whole30 or reading What you need to know about Whole30.

-You can also read more on the program by visiting the official Whole30 website here.
+You can also read more on the program by visiting the official Whole30 website.

 The decision to start Whole30 doesn't come easy.
 Once you have researched all about the program, you start to realize that there is a lot of work, commitment and planning.
 Planning that goes into preparing and eating a dietary plan filled with restricted foods for 30 days.